 Public Universities

-As the name suggests, public universities receive their funding from the state government.
+As the name suggests, public universities receive funding from the state government.
 Therefore, they are comparatively less expensive than private universities.
 Public universities have negligible tuition fees for students.
 Some of these are given in the table below

 Private Universities